 Boasting an authentic Cape Verdean feel, Odjo’s attractive interior and homely atmosphere is reinforced through delightful personal touches, such as antiques and photographs depicting the owners’ history.

 By day, guests can make the most of the small secluded pool and sunbathing area, offering the same superb coastal vistas across Santa Maria’s glistening bay.
 Or, perhaps you’d prefer to sunbathe along the private sandy cove or take a stroll along the soft golden sands that Santa Maria is famous for?

 During the evening, the hotel’s restaurant and outside terrace come alive with the gentle sounds of live music and the subtle scent of freshly prepared food.
 For guests staying on Bon Appetit, meals can be taken on the nights of your choice, if you prefer to eat out on the others, Santa Maria is home to a variety of restaurants and bars serving traditional and international cuisine, which are conveniently right on your doorstep.

 The guest rooms at Odjo d’Agua are simplistic in design, but perfect for a comfortable night’s sleep.
 If you wish to upgrade, you can choose from Junior Suites, Sea View rooms and Suites.

 Odjo d'Agua Hotel

 Sleeps up to 2

-Standard rooms have twin beds, but you can request for the hotel to make the beds up as a double.
+Standard rooms have twin beds, but you can request for the hotel to make the beds up as a double, with balcony or terrace.

 Sleeps up to 4 (3 adults)

-A twin-bed room with small lounge area, shower room and 2 extra beds for children.
+A twin-bed room with small lounge area, shower room and 2 extra beds for children, with balcony or terrace.
 Sleeps 2 adults + 2 children.